Street names in Barcelona: Second Republic

-Francoist dictatorship
+Franco's dictatorship

 The victory of the rebel side and the establishment of Franco's dictatorship led again to the change from Catalan to Spanish and the replacement of many names.
 All the changes of the Republican era were reversed en bloc.
-At the beginning, there were a series of changes that were not officially recognized, as happened during the war, and soon after they were disallowed: Paseo de Pi i Margall was named after General Mola, although it finally kept its previous name, Paseo de Gracia; Plaza de Cataluña was renamed Plaza del Ejército Español, but eventually kept its name; Gran Vía de las Cortes Catalanas was initially dedicated to General Goded, but was officially awarded to José Antonio Primo de Rivera; Vía Durruti was assigned to José Antonio, but later recovered the name of Vía Layetana; and Plaza Hermanos Badia was provisionally called Plaza del Ejército Marroquí, but later received the name of Calvo Sotelo.
+At the beginning, there were a series of changes that were not officially recognized, as happened during the war, and soon after they were disallowed: Passeig de Pi i Margall was named after General Mola, although it finally kept its previous name, Paseo de Gracia; Plaça de Catalunya was renamed Plaza del Ejército Español, but eventually kept its name; Gran Via de les Corts Catalanes was initially dedicated to General Goded, but was officially awarded to José Antonio Primo de Rivera; Via Durruti was assigned to José Antonio, but later recovered the name of Vía Layetana; and Plaça dels Germans Badia was provisionally called Plaza del Ejército Marroquí, but later received the name of Calvo Sotelo.

 At a meeting of the Permanent Municipal Commission held on February 25, 1939 it was agreed:

 The same commission agreed on March 7, 1939 "to return the names of all the streets and squares of our city to those they had before April 14, 1931".
 This meant a radical change without regard for any consideration, without taking into account that not all Republican changes were of political sign, but that there were municipal agreements and changes aimed at alleviating duplicities, which with the reversion occurred again.
 Names that were not in line with the new regime also reappeared, such as Pau Casals, which in 1934 was changed from an alley in La Verneda to an avenue between Diagonal and Turó Park, previously called Victor Hugo; the former alley was renamed Cristòfor de Domènech, but with the Francoist reversion it became Pau Casals again, while the avenue returned to Victor Hugo, neither of them to the liking of the regime.
-Finally, the avenue was renamed General Goded, but Pau Casals Street remained until 1961, when the land where it was located was transferred to San Adrián de Besós.
+Finally, the avenue was renamed General Goded, but Pau Casals Street remained until 1961, when the land where it was located was transferred to Sant Adrià de Besós.

 Another consequence of the reversion is that several newly developed streets that had been baptized for the first time during the Republic were left without a name, just a number or a letter, which is the usual designation of the new streets until their nomination.
 Subsequently, the names they had received were reviewed, and in many cases in which they were not names of a political sign, the Republican designation was revalidated.